 It is a 15th century monastery built on the site of the Palace of King Sancho I, which was a gift to the Carthusian monks, who lived there until it was expropriated in 1835, during the confiscations of Mendizábal.

 The monumental ensemble, today, stands out for its neoclassical church in the 18th centurywith paintings by Manuel Bayeu (Goya’s brother-in-law); the cloister, an former Carthusian pharmacy, the rooms of the Priory Cell and for housing various art collections, notably that of Archduke Ludwig Salvator.
 The bell tower, decorated with green ceramics, is one of the most iconic images of Valldemossa.

 – Closed between 12/11/2022 to 31/01/2023

 Admission: €10 general admission or €12 if you wish to visit the tower (includes the visit to the Palace of King Sancho).
-You can buy your tickets in advance on the official website.
+You can buy your tickets in advance here.